Top 20 Architectural Firms Worldwide — Bathroom Brand Collaborations

 • BathSelect for wellness facilities serving staff and travelers needing restorative amenities.

-Example spec bundle (illustrative): Anti-vandal, touchless 0.5 gpm lavs, recessed dispensers with lockable access, water-saving flush valves, and slip-resistant accessory coordination to streamline maintenance cycles.
+Example spec bundle (illustrative): Anti-vandal, touchless 0.5 gpm lavs, recessed dispensers with lockable access, water-saving flush valves, and slip-resistant accessory coordination to make maintenance easier.

 WilkinsonEyre — Structural clarity and refined engineering